-The Rev Dr Richard Frazer retired from the Board on 27 April 2021 after nearly 18 years as a Trustee.
-The Board would like to note their appreciation of his valuable contribution over the years and his pivotal role in the establishment of GCP, founded by Greyfriars Kirk and the Grassmarket Mission 11 years ago.
+As was reported last year, the Rev Dr Richard Frazer retired from the Board on 27 April 2021 after nearly 18 years as a Trustee.
+The Board noted their appreciation of his valuable contribution over the years and his pivotal role in the establishment of GCP, founded by Greyfriars Kirk and the Grassmarket Mission 12 years ago.